lightblue-platform/lightblue-docs-user/language_specification/ldap.md

 ### datasources.json

-In order to connect Lightblue to LDAP, you must first add a datasource to _datasources.json_.
+In order to connect lightblue to LDAP, you must first add a datasource to _datasources.json_.

 Multiple LDAP datasources can be used by adding additional blocks, each with a unique datasource and database name.

 **Attributes:**
  * **type** - Class path to the _DataSourceConfiguration_ implementation for LDAP.
 Should always be _com.redhat.lightblue.config.ldap.LdapDataSourceConfiguration_.
  * **database** - Arbitrary name for the database, used by metadata to reference the target database.
- * **bindableDn** - Similar to a username, this is the _dn_ used to authenticate into LDAP.
+ * **bindabledn** - Similar to a username, this is the _dn_ used to authenticate into LDAP.
- * **password** - Password associated with the _bindableDn_.
+ * **password** - Password associated with the _bindabledn_.
  * **numberOfInitialConnections** - _(optional)_ The number of connections to initially establish when the pool is created.
 Defaults to 5.
  * **maxNumberOfConnections** - _(optional)_ The maximum number of connections that should be maintained in the pool.
 Defaults to 10.
  * **servers** - A list of _host_ and _port_ numbers to connect to.
 At least one must be provided.
 Multiples indicate mirrors that can be equally read from and written to.